cesar237/my-website/content/news/systor-25-attendance.md

 tags: ["personal", "blog", "research", "systor"]
 ---

-# Exciting News: Presenting at Systor 2025
+# Presenting at Systor 2025

 I'm thrilled to announce that I'll be presenting my work at the Systor 2025 virtual event!
 This is a fantastic opportunity to share my research with the systems community and connect with fellow researchers and practitioners.